 All Board members are elected at the Ordinary Shareholders' Meeting and, per Chilean law, Board members are elected individually.
 In the Ordinary Shareholders' Meeting, shareholders can accumulate their votes in favor of one single candidate or distribute them in the way they consider convenient.
 Those candidates which obtain the highest number of votes, until completing the number of positions to be filled, will be elected.
-Nonetheless, at least one independent Board member shall be elected, even if an independent candidate does not receive sufficient votes to be among the 7 voted majorities.
-According to AES Gener by-laws, one share is equivalent to one vote.
+According to AES Andes bylaws, one share is equivalent to one vote.